 "Austen is an author who takes on some of the central issues of her age," declares historian Robert Morrison.
 "I admire her for bringing [the issue of slavery] up in Mansfield Park."
-The suggestion is that Austen is different from, or even braver than, her contemporaries.
 Well, compared to who?
 Here are two more posts which extensively quote 18th-century novels that contain discussions or depictions of slavery which are far more explicit than Austen in "bringing it up."
 These authors deserve admiration as well, don't they?

 I have written previously about the fact that even authors who were pro-abolition were not above using the West Indies (specifically West Indian fortunes) as a plot device.

 And as an example of treating the West Indies with levity, there is a minor, non-speaking character of colour in Edward, referred to only as “The Mulatto.”
 "The Mulatto" is the heir of a West Indian fortune who has come to England to live in splendour.
 In keeping with many portrayals of West Indians in novels of this period, he is a figure of some ridicule.
 "The Mulatto" has more money than taste.
 He's gullible.
 He over-decorates his house.
 His morals are also suspect because he keeps a string of mistresses.
 His money is welcome but he is not welcome as a dinner guest.

 John Moore's novel has a large cast of characters and some of them, like "The Mulatto," have virtually no effect on the plot.
 "The Mulatto" could have been omitted from the novel entirely.
 Why is he even there?